kubernetes-sigs/kwok/site/content/en/docs/user/cel-expressions.md

 ## Functions Limitation

 Function `Usage()` and `CumulativeUsage()` can only be used in the Metric resource.
-For other functions listed above, users are also allowed to use them in ResourceUsage and ClusterResourceUsage to build dynamic resource usage patterns.
+For other functions listed above, users are also allowed to use them in [Metric] to build dynamic resource usage patterns.

-The reason behind is that when `kwok` evaluates functions `Usage()` or `CumulativeUsage()`, it actually takes the simulation data given in ResourceUsage and ClusterResourceUsage to obtain metric values.
+The reason behind is that when `kwok` evaluates functions `Usage()` or `CumulativeUsage()`, it actually takes the simulation data given in [ResourceUsage] to obtain metric values.
-Therefore, please ensure that the associated ResourceUsage or ClusterResourceUsage with the needed resource types (cpu or memory) are also provided when using function `Usage()` and `CumulativeUsage()`.
+Therefore, please ensure that the associated [ResourceUsage] with the needed resource types (cpu or memory) are also provided when using function `Usage()` and `CumulativeUsage()`.

 ## Variables Limitation